 These days, I find myself reminiscing upon many a fond memory of my brother and me playing in our backyard.
-Pretending to dig up dinosaur bones in a remote and muddy corner of the yard and climbing our giant avocado tree were two of our favourite activities.
+Pretending to dig up dinosaur bones in a muddy corner of the yard and climbing our giant avocado tree were two favourite activities.

-As much of a fantasy world as that space was for us as kids, I don’t recall it being much of a garden, per se.
-My mom, however, was a houseplant virtuoso.
-My father often complained of living in a jungle, but he wasn’t one to appreciate the natural world anyway. lol
+As much of a fantasy world as that space was for us as kids, it wasn’t much of a garden.
+My mom was a houseplant virtuoso though.
+Despite my father’s complaints of living in a jungle.

 The familiar home garden centers that we enjoy today didn’t yet exist at that time.
 Instead, I watched my mom delight in collecting different houseplants from where ever she came upon them.
 Sometimes, in the most interesting of places, looking back.
-Yard sales, school fundraisers, etc. Most often though, new plant varieties were collected from cuttings that my mom, her twin sister and her friends would trade.
+Yard sales, school fundraisers, etc. New plant varieties were often collected from cuttings that my mom and her friends would trade.

-The now prolific pothos has been traced back to its native roots on the island of Mo’orea, a member of the societal French Polynesian islands.
+The now prolific pothos can be traced back to its native roots on the island of Mo’orea, a member of the societal French Polynesian islands.
 It was first dubbed Pothos aureus in 1880, during its original categorization.
-It wasn’t for another 80 years that a flower was observed emerging from this type of plant.
-Properly naming it was debated based on this new revelation, but in the end, Epipremnum aureum was decided upon as it’s permanent Latin name based on the plants overall leaf structure and growing behavior.
+But, properly naming the pothos was heavily debated due to the observation of a flower blooming from it in 1960.
+Epipremnum aureum was decided upon as it’s permanent Latin name, based on the plant’s overall leaf structure and growing behavior.

 The ASPCA and Pet Poison Control have listed this plant as toxic to cats and dogs because of the presence of insoluble raphides.
 These cause crystallization in the tissue of the esophagus which may lead to choking and the inability to breathe.
 Great care should be taken to ensure that pets do not have access to them.
 We have ours in pots, hanging from the ceiling, well out of the reach of our familiars.
 We think of it as pet-proofing our gardening habit.
 Due to the calcium oxalate within the plant, it can also be mildly toxic to humans.
 It would be wise to keep them out of reach of small children, as well.

 The pothos, through environmental adaptation over time, has morphed into several different types.
-These types are determined by color, leaf shape and growing behavior are what determine each type.
+Color, leaf shape and growing behavior are what determine each type.
 Listed below are the most familiar.

 Marble Queen Pothos – This stunning variety has rather large leaves with a discernible sheen, highlighted by brilliant, white marbling throughout.
 Growth patterns include a bushy core with trailing, vine-like tendrils.